 How did our training programs prepare you for working as a freelance proofreader, copy editor and editor?

-“High-Level Proofreading Pro” and the “Art of Line Editing” helped me to achieve the necessary confidence to begin building my editorial business as a line editor, copy editor, and proofreader.
+“High-Level Proofreading And Copyediting Pro” and the “Art of Line Editing” helped me to achieve the necessary confidence to begin building my editorial business as a line editor, copy editor, and proofreader.
 Phon provides excellent in-depth instruction relative to proofreading, copy editing, and the utilization of various style guides as well as detailed information concerning how to select a niche and begin marketing your business.
 She also provides coaching call expertise, which has been extremely helpful in building my editorial business.

 To learn how you can start a proofreading and copyediting business, we have a free beginner’s masterclass to get you started.
 Click here to watch it now.